 10. What’s in a Name?

 As mentioned, your branding is vitally important when creating your trade show booth design.
 But if your branding isn’t well known, some customers may not know who you represent.
-It’s important to display your name EVERYWHERE you possibly can.
+It’s important to display your name EVERYWHERE you possibly can, consistently.

 Even globally famous brands, like Samsung, don’t take their recognizable brands for granted.
 They always feature their name somewhere.